 The path to invasion

 Ostensibly, the administration of US President George W. Bush initiated the invasion of Iraq over the threat of Iraqi Weapons of Mass Destruction (WMDs) and Saddam Hussein’s failure to cooperate with UN weapons inspectors.
-However, many questioned both the truth of this justification and the legality of the invasion as it occurred.
-In 2004, then United Nations Secretary General, Koffi Annon, called the US led invasion “illegal” and in contravention of the UN Charter.
+However, many have question this and the legality of the invasion.
+In 2004, then United Nations Secretary General, Koffi Annan, called the US led invasion “illegal” and in contravention of the UN Charter.

 The Iraqi government had used chemical weapons during the Iran-Iraq War and again against Kurdish civilians in Halabjah in 1988.
 In the former case, the US government was aware and even provided intelligence on Iranian targets.
 The UN Special Commission to Oversee the Destruction of Iraqi Weapons of Mass Destruction (UNSCOM) was put in place after the invasion of Kuwait in 1990.
 In 1998 Iraq ended cooperation with the UNSCOM inspectors.
 This prompted ‘Operation Desert Fox’; a US and UK bombing campaign to destroy Iraq’s nuclear, chemical and biological weapons programme.
 This was followed in 1999 by a UN resolution to replace UNSCOM with UNMOVIC, which was rejected by Iraq, and further US and UK bombings in 2001 to try to disable Iraq’s air defence network.

 US public awareness of the issue was raised after President George W. Bush listed Iraq in his ‘axis of evil’.
 Repeated negotiations over Iraqi cooperation with UN weapons inspections teams followed before UNMOVIC were able to begin inspecting sites in November 2002.
-Infamously, then US Secretary of State Colin Powell spoke in front of the UN Security Council in February 2003 to present the Bush administrations evidence of WMDs in Iraq.
+Then-US Secretary of State Colin Powell spoke in front of the UN Security Council in February 2003 to present the Bush administration’s evidence of WMDs in Iraq.
 However, the intelligence upon which his testimony was based was fabricated and US and British intelligence agencies were likely aware that Hussein’s government possessed no WMDs.